 What it Means When Your Drain is Clogged

 To start, what is a clogged drain?
-A clogged drain is a blockage in your plumbing that prevents water from flowing freely.
+A clogged drain is a blockage in your Hy-Pro Plumbing & Drain Cleaning that prevents water from flowing freely.
 This can be caused by a variety of things, such as hair, food, grease, or even soap scum.
 When these things build up in your pipes, they can create a blockage that will cause your drains to back up.
 In some cases, a clogged drain can be cleared by using a plunger.
 However, in other cases, the blockage may be too severe and will require the help of a professional plumber…this is what makes them sensitive to resolve.

 In truth, clogged drains can occur anywhere around the home.
 However, they are most commonly found in the kitchen and bathroom.
 This is because these areas see the most use when it comes to water.
 Kitchen sinks, in particular, are susceptible to clogs because of all the things that go down them.
 From food scraps to grease, there are plenty of things that can cause a blockage. manytoon